-OLD TESTAMENT HOW IT APPLIES TO CHRIST Messiah: Kings & priest were anointed with oil Work of Christ under the office of spiritual leader of Israel to deliver them from demonic forces.
-Son of David: Promised made to Born from the lineage of David.
-Head of the Church King David.
-Servant of God: Christ was righteous, His ministry and death The righteous Israel, a special instrument of God, and who suffers for the work of God to play and as a on the cross.
+OLD TESTAMENT HOW IT APPLIES TO CHRIST Messiah: Kings & priest were anointed with oil Christ was anointed at his baptism with the Holy Spirit.
+Work of Christ under the office of spiritual leader of Israel to deliver them from demonic forces.
+Son of David: Promised made to David.
+Born from the lineage of David.
+Head of the Church Servant of God: The righteous Israel, a special instrument of God, and who suffers for the work of God Christ was righteous, had special function to play and as a suffering servant.
+His ministry and death on the cross.
 Son of Man: Used in Ezekiel and Daniel as one belonging to the prophet's live.
-Came about humanity and addressed human problems.
+Son of a woman and had human experience, was also called prophet Came about humanity and addressed human problems.
 Lord: Name used for Yahweh He was God and had same authority like God.
 Forgave Sins